 Here we are - back in business again!
 By the time you are reading this we will be well into autumn.
 Our outing to Holker Hall in July was very much enjoyed by those who went.
 A really interesting tour of the Hall and garden was followed by a splendid tea (doggy bags definitely needed).
 Alas!
 At the time I was snuffling and sneezing and decided not to share my germs, so I still have to discover the delights of the Hall.
-I have been to the Garden Festival several times but never yet ventured to the house. the increase subscription and imposition home of our revered president, Shirley Richardson many times but never with more enjoyment than this August's Tea Party.
+I have been to the Garden Festival several times but never yet ventured to the house.
+It increase subscription and imposition

+On the other hand I have ventured to the of a "magazine for every member" have home of our revered president, Shirley Richardson many times but never with more enjoyment than this August's Tea Party.
 Shirley, as always, provided a magnificent spread for us all, and we caught up with all the chit-chat of the summer.
 Weddings, grandchildren, holidays, gardens, ailments, local happenings, all featured large in our conversation.
 It was lovely to be together again.
 Thank you yet again Shirley!